 - If other vaccines in addition to DTaP/Tdap vaccine are scheduled for my child at this office visit, am I allowed to modify the schedule so fewer vaccines are given at once?

 - What should I do if my child has a high fever or appears very ill after vaccination?

 - What other kinds of reaction symptoms should I call to report after DTaP/Tdap vaccination?

-- If the DTaP/Tdap vaccine doesn’t protect my child, do I have any other options for preventing mumps infection?
+- If the DTaP/Tdap vaccine doesn’t protect my child, do I have any other options for preventing pertussis infection?